Take a closer look at how the team behind 1917 crafted one of the most intense war movies ever made, while also making it look like a single take.

 Inspired by the tales of his grandfather, Sam Mendes decided early on that the only way to truly capture the intensity of war was to make the film in a single take.

-The behind the scenes video this article is about comes from the Hurlbut Academy, which is a cinematography tutor website made by Shane Hurlbut, ASC — the cinematographer of Into the Badlands, Need for Speed 3D and T4.
+The behind the scenes video this article is about comes from the Hurlbut Academy, which is a cinematography tutor website made by Shane Hurlbut, ASC — the cinematographer of Into the Badlands, Need for Speed and Terminator 4: Salvation.

 The video shows great details about both the tools used but also how they lit certain scenes, along with the planning and pre-viz process using small-scale models.